espocrm/documentation/docs/administration/bpm-configuration.md

 ## Pending event checking limit

 The config parameter `bpmnProceedPendingMaxSize` (`20000` by default) limits max number of pending flows that can be processed.
-Consider increasing it if you usually have a large number of acrive processes.
+Consider increasing it if you usually have a large number of active processes.

 ## Multi-instance sub-process limit